LauraCole1900/change-bash-directory/README.md

 ### Step 4:

 Change the path in "Start in" to where you'd like your Git Bash to open.
 I have a Code folder on my root directory.
+If the "Target" field has a "--cd-to-home" flag, remove it.

 ![Step 4](./assets/bash-step-4.jpg)